bravotango/Horiseon-Code-Refactor/README.md

 2. Added media query to support mobile and tablet views with responsive design.

-3. Added SCSS-Compile node module to support writing SCSS.
+3. Leveraged SCSS to for simplicity & consistency in CSS file.

 4. Organized SCSS/CSS file and added comments for easy browsing